streamlit/docs/content/deploy/community-cloud/manage-your-app/_index.md

 ## Manage your app directly from your app

 You can manage your deployed app directly from the app itself!
-Just make sure you are signed in to Community Cloud then visit your app.
+Just make sure you are signed in to Community Cloud, and then visit your app.

 ### Cloud logs